-Answer:(Frederic)Chopin
+Answer: Frederic Chopin

-11. In 1893, with Josef Breuer, he published The Psychical Mechanism of Hysterical Phenomenon which was based on Breuer's treatment of a girl simply by having her talk about her problem.
+11. (JRD520.12) In 1893, with Josef Breuer, he published The Psychical Mechanism of Hysterical Phenomenon which was based on Breuer's treatment of a girl simply by having her talk about her problem.
 For 10 points, identify this man who from 1892 to 1895 used free association to develop his technique of psychoanalysis.

-Answer Sigmund Freud
+Answer: Sigmund Freud

-12. There have been six kings of Sweden to bear this name, but only two of them are of note.
-The first becameking in 1523 and established the Vasa dynasty.
+and established the Vasa dynasty.
 The second ruled from 1611 to 1632 and was a great military success during the Thirty Years War.
 For 10 points, what is this common name of Swedish kings.